 - For a two-phase expression pump, press down on the handle and hold for one to two seconds, then release in order to get the most milk during the letdown phase.

 - Squeeze the pump to release air inside it.

 - Still squeezing the pump, attach it to your breast.

 - Release your grip on the bottle, which allows it to suction to your breast.

 - Place inside your bra (for most models).

 - Allow the milk catcher to collect the milk that leaks from your breast.

-If you’ve decided a manual breast pump is for you, check out our list of some of the best manual breast pumps.
+If you’ve decided a manual breast pump is for you, check out our list of some of the best manual breast pumps available now.